A version of this article originally appeared on wellnesswithalie.com

 How would that empowering thought or belief make you feel?

 How would it impact your life i.e. your decisions and actions?

 What can you do today to honour your new belief?

 Be aware that it’s normal for this process of replanting new beliefs to feel forced or fake in the beginning because your scared ego-mind will try to convince you to stay small and fearful (as that’s what it knows best and it’s afraid of change).

 But you can override it.
 The more you let go of old limiting beliefs, the more space you’ll have to plant new empowering beliefs.

 This is how we reprogram the mind.
 And this is how we start actively creating our ideal lives, instead of waiting and wishing that things were different.
 That’s when the real magic begins.

 Now it’s your turn to believe in you too.

-Alie Harwood is a holistic wellness coach and creator of the, The Shy Introvert’s Pathway to A Life of True Confidence, a transformational coaching program.
-An introvert herself, Alie knows what it’s like to feel ashamed, self-conscious and never good enough…but she’s found the way out and she wants to guide you there with her.
-Get her free guide to kickstart your confidence journey.
+Alie Harwood is a Holistic Wellness and Confidence Coach and creator of her signature program, The Confident Introvert.
+As an introvert herself, Alie knows what it’s like to feel ashamed, self-conscious and never good enough…but she’s found the way out and it’s her mission to guide you there with her.
+Get her free guide to kickstart your confidence journey today.